pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/nats/_index.md

 #### Connecting to NATS

-Now that we have defined our component, we connect to the NATS server via the open() method, which takes the correlation_id as an input parameter.
+Now that we have defined our component, we connect to the NATS server via the open() method, which takes the context as an input parameter.
 The following code shows how to perform this operation:

 {{< tabsection >}}
   {{< include "./__code3_node.md" >}}